Bob Landsee: Playing career

 Landsee earned All-State honors in both football and basketball at Iron Mountain High School.

 At Wisconsin playing for coach Dave McClain from 1982 to 1985, he earned All-American and All-Big Ten honors.
 Landsee helped lead the 1984 Badgers team to the Hall of Fame Bowl, and 16 players from that team went onto play in the NFL, including three first-round draft picks: Al Toon, Richard Johnson, and Darryl Sims.

 Landsee was drafted by the Philadelphia Eagles in the sixth round of the 1986 NFL draft.
-He played for three seasons with the Eagles, from 1986 to 1988.
+He started 33 games in three seasons with the Eagles, from 1986 to 1988.
 In a 1986 game, he had the distinction of snapping the ball to three different quarterbacks on the same series: Ron Jaworski, Matt Cavanaugh, and Randall Cunningham, and in 1988 he played in the legendary Fog Bowl against the Chicago Bears.
 The Eagles declined to offer him a contract to return to the team in the 1989 season.

 His career was plagued with injuries.
 He blew out his knee in 1984 in the sixth Badgers game of the season against first-place Illinois.
 And he broke his leg in his first practice as a member of the Eagles and appeared in only nine games in his NFL career.

 He was inducted into the Upper Peninsula Sports Hall of Fame in 1996.